phaseIV/Blender-Navcam-Importer/README.md

 The resulting mesh, which is in no way scientifically accurate, can contain over a million vertices and will have gaps and glitches.
 For artistic purposes this addon provides an option to fill small gaps.

-Check this [page](https://github.com/phaseIV/Blender-Navcam-Importer/wiki/Instructions) for instructions about obtaining Navcam images.
+Check this [page](https://github.com/phaseIV/Blender-Navcam-Importer/wiki/Instructions) for further instructions.

 ## Notes
 The addon caches all downloaded data in Blender’s Temp directory.
 Texture images will get packed in the Blend file.